icerpc/icerpc-docs/pages/slice/language-reference/compilation-stages.md

 ## Parsing

-The parsing stage is responsible for parsing the input files into an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
+The parsing stage is responsible for parsing the preprocessed input files into an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
 The AST is a representation of the Slice code in memory that is easier to work with than the raw input files.